Slowly wandering my way everywhere

 Buttercup Tour

-We chose to take the Buttercup Tour which started out in the Learning Center with a guide giving us an introduction to sloths as a species as well as their history.
+I chose to take the Buttercup Tour which started out in the Learning Center with a guide giving us an introduction to sloths as a species as well as their history.
 Modern day sloths are actually descended from giant ground sloths, of which they have a statue outside the front of the sanctuary.
 The guide told us about how sloths live, what makes them unique, and how habitat loss due to human encroachment is affecting them.

 I was rather astonished with everything I learned about sloths since I’d never given this species much thought other than they moved slowly.
-When I returned to the office after we got home, I shared some of my newfound knowledge with my coworkers who were similarly surprised.
+When I returned to the office after getting back home, I shared some of my newfound knowledge with my coworkers who were similarly surprised.
 Shout out to the guy who was so blown away by the lifespan of sloths (they can live to about 40), that it became a running joke in our department.

 River cruise at the Sloth Sanctuary of Costa Rica